chriskok/ProjectBistro/README.md

 ## Installation

-1. Download the .exe and _Data files here: https://github.com/chriskok/ProjectBistro/tree/master/ProjectBistro%20Game%20Builds
+1. Download the .exe and _Data files here: [ProjectBistro Game Builds](https://github.com/chriskok/ProjectBistro/tree/master/ProjectBistro%20Game%20Builds)

 2. Make sure they're in the same place on your computer and run the .exe file.